 For more on tracking down a lost pension watch our Pension Basics in 30 seconds film.

-Annual allowance is the maximum amount you can save into a pension each year with tax benefits.
-It is based on your earnings for the year and is capped at £40,000, as of 6 April 2016.
-Pension savings that exceed the annual allowance trigger a tax charge.
+Annual Allowance is the limit the Government places on pension savings you can make each year that benefit from tax relief.
+It is currently set at £40,000 for Tax Year 2017/18.
+And any pension savings that exceed the annual allowance trigger a tax charge.
 If you don’t use all the allowance in one tax year, you can carry it forward for up to three tax years.
 You can use HMRC’s annual allowance calculators to work out if you can top up your annual allowance.
 Please note that tax rules may change.

-The lifetime allowance is the maximum pay-out from a pension scheme – whether as lump sums or as retirement income – that can be received before extra tax-charges are triggered.
-It is currently £1m (tax year 2016-17) having been reduced from £1.25m on 6 April 2016.
+The Lifetime Allowance is the maximum you can take from a pension scheme – whether as lump sums or as retirement income – before extra tax-charges are triggered.
+It is currently £1m (Tax Year 2017–18) having been reduced from £1.25m on 6 April 2016.

 You can normally start taking pension benefits from age 55.
 In certain circumstances, you may be able to start earlier, for example if you’re in ill health.